Git-Utkarsh/SchoolManagementSystem/README.md

 ## Features

-The Student Management System provides the following features:
+1. **Admission Availability Check**:

-1. **Check Admission Availability**: Users can check if admission is available for a specific class (9-12).
-It checks if the number of students in a class is less than 40.
+   - Users can check if there are available admission slots for a specific class.
+   - If admission is available, students are prompted to enter their entrance exam marks to determine eligibility.

+2. **Campus & Facility Information**:
+   - Provides information about the various facilities available on the school campus, such as labs, classrooms, library, IT lab, and sports rooms.

+3. **School Timings**:
+   - Displays the school timings for different classes, including summer and winter schedules.

+4. **Fee Structure**:
-2. **Show Fee Structure**: Display the fee structure for classes from 1 to 12, including admission fees, transport fees, and total fees.
+   - Shows the fee structure for each class from 1 to 12, including admission fees and transport fees.

-3. **Display School Management Information**: Yet to be coded.
+5. **Entrance System**:
+   - Includes an entrance system with options to:
+     - Add student details to the database.
+     - Display records class-wise.
+     - Edit and update student records.
+     - Delete student records.
+     - Search for specific student records.

-4. **Entrance Status**: Enter the student entrance system, which allows you to add, display, edit, delete, search, and show the full database of student records.
+     - Display the full database of student records.

+6. **Banner Display**:
+   - Presents visually appealing banners at the start of the program to create a school-themed user interface.

 ## Prerequisites